I-am-PUID-0/DUMB_docs/docs/deployment/docker.md

 ---

-## 📦 Deploying DMB with Docker
+## 📦 Deploying DUMB with Docker

-This guide will walk you through every step, from installing Docker to setting up and running the DMB container.
+This guide will walk you through every step, from installing Docker to setting up and running the DUMB container.

 Whether you're new to Docker or just need a quick refresher, you'll be up and running in no time.